Alb-Ard/dist-sys-dubito-online/docs/report.md

 Clients are not authenticated by the system, since requirements do not specify it.

-Authotization is optional and it is performed by the lobby server when a client tries to join a password protected lobby.
+Authorization is optional and it is performed by the lobby server when a client tries to join a password protected lobby.
-Whenever an user sets a new lobby, it can decide to set a lobby password.
+Whenever a user sets a new lobby, it can decide to set a lobby password.
 Whenever another user tries to join a protected lobby, it is required to send a password along with the join request.
 If the passwords match, the user is added to the lobby (if it's not full).
 Otherwise, the server sends an error back to the client.
-These passwords are not encrypted and are handled by the sytems as simple strings.
+These passwords are not encrypted and are handled by the systems as simple strings.

 ## Implementation

-The project uses **Transmission Control Protocol (TCP)** as its netowrk protocol.
+The project uses **Transmission Control Protocol (TCP)** as its network protocol.
 We chose it instead of UDP since it fits best with our requirements: TCP provides reliable, ordered, and error-checked delivery of a stream of data between applications running on hosts communicating via an IP network, and since out use cases require more focus on *consistency* and *reliability* instead of fast delivery, this was the obvious choice.

 The application data transmitted over the network is encoded using **JSON**.
 This was chosen both because of its maturity as a standard, which implies robust support from languages and libraries, and because of its ability to represent complex data without becoming too verbose.
-We used the library **jackson** for serialization, because it had better support out of the box for handling inheritance of classes, which is used for the messages representation.
+We used the library **jackson** for serialization, because it had better support out of the box for handling inheritance of classes, which is used for the messages' representation.

 We have developed our **ad-hoc messaging protocol** in order to exchange data between users